 - In order to confirm the arrival of Spring and Fall, it was necessary to consult with the civil solar calendar.

 In ancient times, the priests of Israel were tasked with the responsibility of determining when the mo’edim would occur during the course of the lunar.
 As a result of the Assyrian, Babylonian, Persian and Roman exiles, the Levitical priesthood is no longer accessible to the majority of the Erverh community in the Diaspora.
 Fortunately, however, increased knowledge and technology enable us to know when the mo’edim will occur.
-There are a number of resources at our disposal which enable to accurately project when the mo’edim.
-The annual Old Farmer’s Almanac, and websites such as timeanddate.com and calendar-12.com publish the dates of the lunar phases, the equinoxes and solstices for the upcoming year.
+There are a number of resources at our disposal which enables to accurately project when the mo’edim.
+The annual Old Farmer’s Almanac and websites such as timeanddate.com and calendar-12.com publish the dates of the lunar phases, the equinoxes, and solstices for the upcoming year.
 We also now have access to electronic calendars, for example, Google Calendar, or which enable us to use the information from previously mentioned resources to generate an accurate lunar calendar for the mo’edim.
 We will demonstrate how to use these technological resources to map out an accurate ecclesiastical lunar calendar in a later post.
 These resources, however, do not absolve our community of learning about the signs in nature of how to determine the seasons.
 YAH gives us signs in nature of how to determine the seasons.
 He wants us to learn as much as possible about nature as it, like us, is His Creation, and we dwell in and interact with nature at every moment.